sowiecki/acheron/README.md

 ```

 ### Getting started
-Deploy Acheron somewhere where it can accept HTTP requests, such as AWS, Heroku, etc. Then, add the WebSocket path to GTFO's `environment/config.json` as `"acheronHost": "ws://name-of-host"`.
+Deploy Acheron somewhere where it can accept HTTP requests, such as AWS, Heroku, etc. Then, add the WebSocket path to GTFO's `environment/config.json` as `"proxyHost": "ws://name-of-host"`.